 It is recommended that you either try the elimination technique to figure out the allergen or give your Frenchie home-cooked meals.
 In the elimination technique, you eliminate a particular food item from their diet and observe the reaction or lack of a reaction they might have.

 Certain insects cause various skin issues, one of which is hives.
-Fleas and bees sting commonly cause hives.
+Fleas and bees sting commonly and cause hives.

 While bee stings might seldom be, regular flea infestation leaves a significant risk of hives.
-Fleas often cause a lot of skin issues such as itching, rashes, and hives.
+Fleas often cause a lot of skin issues, such as itching, rashes, and hives.
 In case your Frenchie is allergic to fleas, the reaction might be more severe and dangerous.